NBC News

 NBC News is the news division of the American broadcast television network NBC.
-The division operates under NBCUniversal Television and Streaming, a division of NBCUniversal, which is, in turn, a subsidiary of Comcast.
-The news division's various operations report to the president of NBC News, Noah Oppenheim.
-The NBCUniversal News Group also comprises MSNBC, the network's 24-hour general news channel, business and consumer news channels CNBC and CNBC World, the Spanish language Noticias Telemundo and United Kingdom–based Sky News.
+It operates under the NBCUniversal News Group, a unit of NBCUniversal, which itself is a subsidiary of Comcast.
+The news division's various operations report to the president of NBC News, Rebecca Blumenstein.
+The NBCUniversal News Group also comprises the Spanish language Noticias Telemundo and United Kingdom-based Sky News.
+It formerly included MSNBC, the network's 24-hour liberal cable news channel, as well as business and consumer news channels CNBC and CNBC World before their split in 2025 as part of a larger split from NBCUniversal into Versant.